IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

         enabled = true
         iviInstances {
             create(IviInstanceIdentifier.default) {
-                // Use the default frontends and menu items as defined by the
+                // Use the default frontends and menu items as defined by the plugin applied above:
-                // `com.tomtom.ivi.platform.defaults.core` plugin.
+                // `com.tomtom.ivi.product.defaults.core`.
                 useDefaults()
                 frontends {
                     // Register the `accountFrontend`.